johnmholmes/Pic16F18345_Journey/README.md

 The codes will change as I implament some of my learning from the Pic16F676 journey as that develops One change will be to use a function for the setup of the Pic.

-This codes can be copied and pasted into you MPLAB X IDE projects.
+These codes can be copied and pasted into you MPLAB X IDE projects.

 ---------------
 # I have previously covered the Pic16F676